Veincentre logo

 accent dots

 EVLA does, however, have one drawback.
 You as the patient must undergo local anaesthetic to ensure that you feel no pain during the heating process.
 This anaesthetic is delivered through needles, and although these are tiny, and although in our hands most patients tolerate the procedure very well, there are some patients who are seriously needle-phobic.
 Over recent years, two new techniques have been developed, which can painlessly ablate veins and hence do not require the local anaesthetic.
-These are Clarivein and Sapheon (Superglue) – both of which are available at a varicose vein clinic near you.
+These are Clarivein and Sapheon (Superglue).

 About Clarivein